 Ke’anae was a little different.
 While the varying shades of blue remained true, the actual beach was a glistening shade of black.
 We climbed around the lava rocks and this is was probably my most favorite part: each pool of water in the lava rocks had all different kinds of sea animals in them!
 There were tiny rock-colored baby crabs climbing all over, and starfish with some seriously long tentacles.
 There were even little fish swimming around.
 I would have loved to stay all day and make friends with the hermit crabs, but once again, Hana was calling our name and we continued towards the lady’s butt (aka “Hana;” seriously, look at a map of Maui, Hana’s literally on the lady’s butt).

 Little fishes!
 So cute!
-Little fishes!
-So cute!
-We lava this beach We lava this cove.
-We're serious about this whole "there's lots of lava" thing, because there really is a lot of lava.
+We lava this cove.
 We’re serious about this whole “there’s lots of lava” thing, because there really is a lot of lava.
-Very green in Maui Very green in Maui.
+Very green in Maui.

 Wai’anapanapa State Park